 Of course, the block-based, pixelated art and movement styles also resemble GBA-era tactical games.
 However, unlike most of the other titles on our list, Fell Seal does a lot to innovate on its roots and inspirations.
 For one, there are dozens of classes for you to choose from.

-And each of these (and their stats) can be combined with literally hundreds of special abilities.
+And each of these (and their stats) can be have literally hundreds of special abilities.
 This cocktail results in a more compelling and fresher version of the old Fire Emblem gameplay experience.

 Naturally, it wouldn’t be much of a spiritual successor to Fire Emblem if it didn’t also serve up an enticing story that manages to hook you in and keep you playing for dozens of hours.
 Plus, all of the combat encounters take place on gorgeous hand-drawn backgrounds.

 Also, you can customize your characters’ appearance by changing their colors, outfits, portraits, and every aspect of their visuals.
-Your army can also be equipped with hundreds of different equipment pieces, which you loot from fallen foes, buy from merchants, or craft from materials.
+Your army can also have hundreds of different equipment pieces, which you loot from fallen foes, buy from merchants, or craft from materials.

-Even its biggest fans will tell you that Grand Guilds is far from a perfect game — it’s a bit rough around the edges, with bugs and quirks that will (hopefully) be ironed out at some point.
+Even its biggest fans will tell you that Grand Guilds is far from a perfect game.
+It’s a bit rough around the edges, with bugs and quirks that will (hopefully) go at some point.

 However, it’s also a deeply tactical and story-driven RPG that adds deck-building to the classic turn-based combat mechanics.
-Prepare to journey to yet another anime land about to be ravaged by war — the magical country of Irin!
+Prepare to journey to yet another anime land about to be torn to shreds by war — the magical country of Irin!

-Still, the game does a great job of creating procedural quests that enhance replayability and yield enticing rewards — once you get over the somewhat steep learning curve, you’re likely to get hooked and spend a sizable chunk of your free time on Grand Guilds for a week or two.
+Still, the game does a great job of creating procedural quests that enhance replayability and yield enticing rewards.
+Once you get over the somewhat steep learning curve, you’re likely to get hooked and spend a large chunk of your free time on Grand Guilds for a week or two.